DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2018-07-02-multiple-organisations.md

 {% from "screenshots/macro.njk" import appScreenshots with context %}
 {{ appScreenshots({
-  items: [
+  items: [{
-    {
     text: "Organisations",
     img: { src: "organisations.png" },
-      caption: '
-A list of organisations the user can manage.
+    caption: "A list of organisations the user can manage.
 Sometimes these organisations will have very similar names, eg Chepping View Primary Academy and Chepping View Primary Academy SCITT.

-Include course count as an additional differentiator.
+Include course count as an additional differentiator."
-      '
-    },
-    {
+  }, {
     text: "Courses for an organisation",
     img: { src: "courses-for-an-organisation.png" },
-      caption: '
-This page is the same as for a single user organisation, with the exception of the breadcrumb.
+    caption: "This page is the same as for a single user organisation, with the exception of the breadcrumb."
-      '
-    },
-    {
+  }, {
     text: "Course",
     img: { src: "course.png" },
-      caption: '
+    caption: "See breadcrumb again."
-See breadcrumb again.
-      '
-    }
-  ]
+  }]
 }) }}